 Several -control arguments may be specified, and may be mixed in with conventional command-line arguments.
 The commands in each control file are considered in the order in which they are given, after all conventional arguments have been processed.

 It is recommended to use -args in all new applications.
 However, -control will be supported for legacy applications.

-To avoid interference between -control and AND, a new mechanism has been added.
 Using -args in place of -control will perform direct textual substitution of the file into the command line, prior to any other processing.